-Lesa Tran Lu is an Associate Teaching Professor at the Institute of Biosciences and Bioengineering (IBB) and the Department of Chemistry.
-She is also the IBB Associate Director for Educational Programs.
+Lesa Tran Lu is the Executive Director of the Institute of Biosciences and Bioengineering (IBB).
+She is also an Associate Teaching Professor of the IBB and the Department of Chemistry.
 She received her B.S.
 (2007), M.A.
 (2009), and Ph.D.
 (2012) in Chemistry from Rice University.
 As an NSF Graduate Research Fellow under the mentorship of Prof. Lon J. Wilson, Tran studied the development of gadolinium-loaded carbon nanostructures as medical agents to improve stem cell retention and MRI detection in cardiomyoplasty.

 In 2019, Tran joined the Institute of Biosciences and Bioengineering (IBB).
-She currently oversees the operations and development of the its various graduate educational programs, which include the Systems, Synthetics, and Physical Biology (SSPB) Ph.D.
-Program, as well as the NSF Research Traineeship (NRT) Program, which trains graduate students to become future leaders of team-based interdisciplinary research in the field of bioelectronics.
+As Executive Director, Tran leads the IBB team and oversees all administrative and academic processes that support its various programs, which include the Systems, Synthetics, and Physical Biology (SSPB) Ph.D.
+Program and the Bioelectronics NSF Research Traineeship (NRT) Program.
+She also develops and executes strategic initiatives in accordance with the mission and vision of the institute.

-Tran spends much of her time supporting undergraduate student life at Rice.
-She formerly served as a Faculty Resident Associate at Sid Richardson College (2018-2020) and is currently a Divisional Advisor for the School of Natural Sciences (2015-present), a major advisor for the Department of Chemistry (2013-present), a member of several university academic committees, and a faculty sponsor to multiple student organizations and student-taught courses.
+Tran also spends much of her time supporting undergraduate student life at Rice.
+She formerly served as a Faculty Resident Associate at Sid Richardson College (2018-2020) and is currently a Divisional Advisor for the School of Natural Sciences (2015-present), a member of several university committees, and a faculty sponsor to multiple student organizations and student-taught courses.

 Department of Chemistry (CHEM) | General Chemistry I (CHEM 121), General Chemistry II (CHEM 122), Chemistry of Cooking (CHEM 178), Undergraduate Teaching Practicum (CHEM 280), Research for Undergraduates (CHEM 391, 491, 492, 493)